vincejstraub/article-ai-gov-framework/README.md

-#  Artificial intelligence in government: Concepts, standards, and a unified framework
+#  Companion page for Artificial intelligence in government: Concepts, standards, and a unified framework
 This repo contains the companion page for the article [_Artificial intelligence in government: Concepts, standards, and a unified framework_](https://arxiv.org/abs/2210.17218), written by Vincent Straub, Deborah Morgan, Jonathan Bright, and Helen Margetts.
-It hosts tables and visualizations presented in the article which may be reused under a Creative Commons Attribution 4.0 International license.
+The page hosts tables and visualizations presented in the article which may be reused under a Creative Commons Attribution 4.0 International license.

-The companion page can be accessed at: [https://vincejstraub.github.io/ai-gov-framework/](https://vincejstraub.github.io/ai-gov-framework/)
+The page can be accessed at: [https://vincejstraub.github.io/ai-gov-framework/](https://vincejstraub.github.io/ai-gov-framework/)

 ## Citation
 Straub, V. J., Morgan, D., Bright, J., and Margetts, H. (2022).
 Artificial intelligence in government: Concepts, standards, and a unified framework. arXiv preprint arXiv:2210.17218.
 DOI: [https://doi.org/10.48550/arXiv.2210.17218](https://doi.org/10.48550/arXiv.2210.17218).